flipfloppy1/ludus-config-loader/README.md

 # ludus-config-loader
-A dynamic saving/loading system for settings in Ludus, a voxel game.
+A dynamic, header only saving/loading system for settings in Ludus, a voxel game.